 Science

-Students in Set 1 will take separate GCSEs in Biology, Chemistry and Physics.
-All other students will take the Trilogy Science qualification; worth two GCSEs, this course includes Biology, Chemistry and Physics units.
-As the two courses share significant content, students will be placed into science pathways at DC2 of Year 10 and from that point onwards, students on the separate science pathway will work at an accelerated pace.
+As the two courses share significant content, students will be placed into science pathways during the Spring term of Year 10 and from that point onwards, students on the triple science pathway will work at an accelerated pace.

 Trilogy Science – Year 10